 Avoids the transfer of embryos that will not implant.
 Certain chromosomal abnormalities are incompatible with life and prevent the embryo from developing during its early stages and even from implanting in the mother’s uterus.
 PGT means that embryos of this kind can be ruled out, thus optimizing the number of transfers.

 Avoids the transfer of embryos that will lead to pregnancy loss.

 Avoids the birth of children with a variety of syndromes.
 Within the range of possible chromosomal abnormalities, some are less harmful to the embryo and allow it to implant.
 However, they do stop the pregnancy from developing correctly and can lead to pregnancy loss or the birth of a child with a number of possible syndromes such as Down’s syndrome, Patau’s syndrome or Edwards’ syndrome.
 PGT means that embryos that will be the cause of situations of this kind can be ruled out.

 Reduces the financial burden.
-Adding a new analysis to the process could be indicative of an increase in the cost.
-However, an in-depth knowledge of the characteristics of each embryo means that embryos that would appear to be healthy but which, in fact, are not healthy from a genetics point of view are not frozen and stored.
-So the cost of transferring frozen embryos that will not lead to a pregnancy is avoided.
+Adding a new analysis of the process could be indicative of an increase in the cost.
+However, in-depth knowledge of the characteristics of each embryo means that embryos that would appear to be healthy but which, in fact, are not healthy from a genetic point of view are not frozen and stored.
+So the cost of transferring frozen embryos that will not lead to pregnancy is avoided.